proshian/neuroswipe_inference_js/README.md

 * Maybe make curor trace points size depended on the `keyboard` div size
 * Maybe make cursor trace visible only when a swipe was started on keyboard element
 * Maybe make word_candidates opacity dependant on the word probability
+* Replace `predictions` div with `results` div.
+The div will contain either `predictions` div or `error` div depending on server response
+* Make sure everything is in right folders (all elements of static and templates are where they belong)

 # Any comments / adice on enhancements are very welcome in github issues :)